Grants Terms and Conditions

 Reporting, Grant Management, and the Office of Local Defense Community Cooperation Grants Portal

-Post-award, all grantee documentation will be submitted through the OLDCC Grants Portal, compliant with the required reporting processes outlined in the Grant Award.
-The Office of Local Defense Community Cooperation project manager will work with grantees to understand these requirements upon the award of funds.
+Post-award, all grantee documentation will be submitted through the OLDCC Grants Portal and must comply with the required reporting processes outlined in the grant award.
+Project managers will work with grantees to understand these requirements upon the award of funds.

 Working the Grant